Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Double local-to-unity in nearly stationary regime

-so the mean dynamics reduces to the near-stationary case with the same stochastic volatility.
-Quadratic forms are invariant, $\sum y_{t-1}^{\ast 2} = \sum y_{t-1}^2$ and $\sum y_t^{\ast 2} = \sum y_t^2$, while the score flips sign, $\sum y_{t-1}u_t = -\sum y_{t-1}^{\ast} u_t^{\ast}$.
-Hence, the large sample results and the Gaussian limits (with the same $m_n$) carry over verbatim, up to a trivial sign.
-We must note that distance to the unit circle, irrespective of its sign, governs precision even under highly persistent volatility. \end{spacing}
+Thus, the transformed process has near-stationary mean dynamics with the same stochastic-volatility structure, invariant quadratic forms, while the score changes only by sign.
+Hence, the large-sample results and Gaussian limits carry over verbatim, up to this trivial sign change.
+This shows that precision is governed by the distance of the root from the unit circle, not by its sign, as in the homoskedastic setting.

+The limit theory in Theorem~\ref{thm:thm1} suggests an immediate confidence interval for the autoregressive coefficient.
+In the nearly stationary regime, the asymptotic \(100\lambda\%\) confidence interval for \(\rho_n\) is

+where \(\Phi^{-1}\) is the standard normal quantile function.
+This interval is infeasible because \(c\) and \(k_n\) are unknown.
+However, the parametric structure in Assumption~\hyperref[assm:A1]{A1} permits one to apply likelihood-type arguments to estimate the local deviation rate from the data.
+The local deviation rate measures how quickly the autoregressive root approaches unity; equivalently, it is the exponent \(\gamma_n\) in the approximation \(|\rho_n-1|\approx n^{-\gamma_n}\).
+Combining the arguments in \citet{phillips2023estimation}, we obtain feasible confidence intervals based on the least-squares estimator \(\widehat\rho_n\) and the induced local-deviation estimator \(\widehat\gamma_n\).

+\begin{theorem} Suppose the autoregressive root follows the moderate-deviation parameterization as in Assumption~\hyperref[assm:A1]{A1}.
+Let \(\widehat\rho_n\) denote the least-squares estimator of \(\rho_n\), and define